These goat cheese and caramelized onion crostini are an easy yet sophisticated appetizer. Make them for your next cocktail party!

-I’m pretty sure my friends and I were the only kids who threw dinner parties in high school; they wanted to feel like sophisticated adults and I wanted to cook.
-My friend Sofya and I literally used to sit in class and write the menus in our notebooks.
+I’m pretty sure my friends and I were the only kids who threw dinner parties in high school.
+It worked out perfectly because they wanted to feel like grown-ups and I needed people to practice cooking for.
+My friend Sofya and I used to sit in class and write the menus in our notebooks.
 The gatherings never turned out super sophisticated (I mean, we ate off of paper plates and had jello shots for dessert), but we felt pretty cool anyway.
-And most importantly for me, I got to use my peers as guinea pigs for trying new recipes and techniques.
+And most importantly for me, I got to use my peers as guinea pigs for trying out new recipes.

-The caramelized onions and toasts can both be made up to 8 hours in advance and kept separate at room temperature until ready to combine and serve.
+These goat cheese and caramelized onion crostini are an easy yet sophisticated appetizer.
+The onions and toasts can be prepped in advance and kept at room temperature until ready to assemble.

 - 3 tablespoons extra virgin olive oil, divided

 - 1/2 teaspoon sea salt